mr-sudheeshkumar/CLI-Quiz-app-in-Node.js/README.md

 # Test your knowledge about Automobiles.

-It's a CLI app to test your knowledge of Automobiles.
+It's a CLI app to test your knowledge abouttomobiles.

 ### Want to play this game?